ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-06-13-A3C_disc_thread_nStep.md

 ---

 An A3C (Asynchronous Advantage Actor Critic) implementation with Tensorflow.
 This is a multi-threaded discrete version.

-Environment from OpenAI's gym: CartPole-v0 (Discrete)
+The code is tested with Gym's discrete action space environment, CartPole-v0 on Colab.

-[Full code](https://github.com/ChuaCheowHuan/reinforcement_learning/blob/master/A3C/A3C_disc_miss.ipynb): A3C (discrete) multi-threaded version with N-step targets(missing terms are treated as 0)
+[Full code](https://github.com/ChuaCheowHuan/reinforcement_learning/blob/master/A3C/A3C_disc_miss.ipynb): A3C (discrete) multi-threaded version with N-step targets (missing terms are treated as 0)

-[Full code](https://github.com/ChuaCheowHuan/reinforcement_learning/blob/master/A3C/A3C_disc_max.ipynb): A3C (discrete) multi-threaded version with N-step targets(use maximum terms possible)
+[Full code](https://github.com/ChuaCheowHuan/reinforcement_learning/blob/master/A3C/A3C_disc_max.ipynb): A3C (discrete) multi-threaded version with N-step targets (use maximum terms possible)

 ---

-**Notations:**
+## Notations:

 Actor network = $${\pi}_{\theta}$$